April 1999

 similarly ridiculous category.
 The only reason I found them was a search

 hit on a different item the seller had listed.
-I checked the sellers
+I checked the sellers other

-an "oh, well" attitude about it and the auctions proceeded.
+"oh, well" attitude about it and the auctions proceeded.

 Although there were other bidders, I had no intention of being